6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 3.7 Action to be taken if there are Concerns about the Child's Safety or Welfare

 Where there are concerns that the child is not being safeguarded or their welfare promoted (for example, relating to; the quality of care the child is receiving; the suitability of the type of placement; or concerns around bullying, self-harm, violence or intimidation), it may be possible in the first instance to resolve the concerns by reaching agreement with the establishment directly.
+Social Workers should consult with the YOS to identify any formal escalation processes specifically established between the YOS and the relevant secure facility.

 Where issues cannot be resolved at establishment level, and if the responsible authority is of the view that the child needs to be moved to another establishment, see Section 3.8, How to Request a Transfer or Placement Review.